bluntwizard/steam_deck_dub_edition/README.md

 3. Built-in deployment solutions for multiple platforms

 This makes Grimoire ideal for developers who want to build applications quickly and deploy them across various platforms without the complexity of setting up separate build and packaging systems.

+## Customization and Extensibility

+Grimoire is designed to be customized and extended to meet specific project requirements:

+### UI Customization

+- 🎨 **Theming**: Customize colors, fonts, and other design elements through CSS variables
+- 🧩 **Component Variants**: Most components offer variants that can be configured via props
+- 📐 **Layout Templates**: Pre-built layout templates that can be customized or extended

+### Framework Integration

+While Grimoire works as a standalone solution, it can be integrated with popular frameworks:

+- ⚛️ **React**: Import components as React components
+- 🟢 **Vue**: Use with Vue via web components wrapper
+- 🔴 **Angular**: Import as Angular modules

+### Extending Functionality

+Grimoire can be extended in several ways:

+- 🔌 **Custom Components**: Create your own components that follow Grimoire's design patterns
+- 🧰 **Plugins**: Add functionality through the plugin system
+- 🔧 **API Extensions**: Extend core APIs to add custom functionality

+See the [Customization Guide](docs/guides/CUSTOMIZATION.md) for detailed instructions.

 ## Contributing